ibm-cloud-docs/codeengine/cmd_defs.md

   ```
   {: screen}

-- The following example creates a configmap that is named `configmap-fromfile` with values from a file.
+- The following example creates a configmap that is named `configmap-fromfile` with values from multiple files.

   ```
   ibmcloud ce configmap create --name configmap-fromfile  --from-file ./color.txt --from-file ./size.txt